German SPD opening door to coalition deal with Merkel

-BERLIN Germany's opposition Social Democrats have signaled their readiness to join Angela Merkel's conservatives in a right-left 'grand coalition' by jettisoning a key election demand for higher taxes on the rich.
+BERLIN Germany's opposition Social Democrats have signalled their readiness to join Angela Merkel's conservatives in a right-left 'grand coalition' by jettisoning a key election demand for higher taxes on the rich.

 Two weeks after losing the election to Merkel, SPD leaders have stopped speaking disparagingly of becoming Merkel's junior partners again - a thankless supporting role the SPD filled in 2005-2009 and which they blamed for a plunge in support.